 Disclosure: We sometimes use affiliate links which means that, at zero cost to you, we may earn a commission if you buy something through our links.

-As we said, BetterZip offers complete support for enterprise-level encryption.
-If you are emailing a file or uploading it to cloud services, you can consider encrypting the file using BetterZip.
+As we said, BetterZip 5 offers complete support for enterprise-level encryption.
+If you want to email a file or upload it to cloud services, you should consider encrypting the data using BetterZip 5.
 It uses the best level of encryption — AES 256.
 To make the processes useful and intuitive, the developers have also added a built-in password generator and manager.

-As you may have noticed earlier, BetterZip integrates very well to the macOS system.
-You can access quick archive/unarchive commands from the Services submenu of Finder.
-In addition to this, BetterZip lets you place your presets on the Finder window.
+As you may have noticed earlier, BetterZip 5 integrates very well with the macOS system.
+You can access quick archive/unarchive commands from the BetterZip submenu from the contextual menu.
+Besides, BetterZip 5 lets you place your presets on the Finder window.
 This means you can do the compression in a single click — without even opening the actual software.
+BetterZip 5 also works fine with other productivity apps like Alfred, LaunchBar, DropZone, and Hazel.

 Pros and cons